alexwitt23/blockchain/README.md

 ### Inspecting Logs

 Each node worker will log to a file.
-The contents of these files can be found by goind into one of the pods and looking inside `/logging`.
+The contents of these files can be found by going into one of the pods and looking inside `/logging`.

 ```